 - Excessive exposure to sunlight

-What to Expect at Your Provider's Office
+What to Expect at Your Doctor's Office

 Eye care professionals can detect cataracts with the following tests:

-- Visual acuity test -- measures vision at various distances
+- Visual acuity test.
+Measures vision at various distances.

-- Pupil dilation -- the pupil is widened with eye drops to reveal more of the lens and retina
+- Pupil dilation.
+The pupil is widened with eye drops to reveal more of the lens and retina.

-- Tonometry -- measures fluid pressure inside the eye
+- Tonometry.
+Measures fluid pressure inside the eye.

-Some medications may help delay cataracts from forming, particularly if you have diabetes or other high-risk conditions, but none can reverse the progression of cataracts once they form.Drug Therapies
+Some medications may help delay cataracts from forming, particularly if you have diabetes or other high-risk conditions.
+But none can reverse the progression of cataracts once they form.Drug Therapies

 - Aldose reductase inhibitors may help prevent or delay cataracts in people with diabetes.